-The perfect meal for Baby Boomers is a bowl of soup made with vegetables, whole grains, and/or beans.
+There is nothing better or longevity than adding soup to your diet especially if it’s made with vegetables, whole grains, and/or beans.
 That’s because most soup is low calorie, hydrating and nutritious.
 It’s the best way to go on a diet without actually going on one.
 The Italians know how to make outstanding soup and this Tuscan Garbanzo Bell Pepper Soup recipe is no exception.
-It’s a combination of red onions, colorful bell peppers, carrots, potatoes and Italian tomatoes with protein-rich and fiber-filled garbanzo beans. (chickpeas)
+It’s a combination of red onions, colorful bell peppers, carrots, potatoes, and Italian tomatoes with protein-rich and fiber-filled garbanzo beans. (chickpeas)

 Enjoy this garbanzo bell pepper soup and dream of a trip to Tuscany!

 - 1 red onion finely chopped

 - 1 red and 1 green bell pepper cored, seeded and sliced